-Another in a series intended to showcase our board members and their story in the arena of maternal mental health care.
+Another in a series intended to showcase our advocates and team members and their story in the arena of maternal mental health care.

 Q: What compelled you to join the board of 2020 Mom?

 A: I was compelled to join because I want to learn more about how to change the current state of how we, as a society, deal with maternal mental health.
 What I enjoy and respect about 2020 Mom is that it is multidimensional and collaborative, and it is attacking the issues from all different angles and perspectives.
 Although I posses a certain expertise and knowledge base, which I hope to impart to 2020 Mom, I also recognize that I have a lot to learn about other areas of the problem.

 Q: Who or what are you inspired by right now – and why?